saramomen1357/LLM-scientific-experiment-assistant/README.md

 🚀 LLM Scientific Experiment Assistant
 Author: Sara Momen

-A modular system that integrates a locally hosted LLM (Ollama) into scientific workflows for:
+A modular system that integrates a local LLM (Ollama) into scientific workflows for:

-Numerical Method Analysis (Euler vs RK4)

-Traffic Policy Evaluation (signal-cycle performance)

-Transfer Learning Interpretation (domain shift + adaptation strategies)
+numerical experiments

+traffic-simulation evaluations

+domain-shift reasoning for autonomous-driving sensors

-The model is used programmatically, not as a chatbot.
-Each module produces validated JSON and Markdown research reports.
+The LLM is used as a structured reasoning engine inside Python pipelines.

 🧠 1.
 System Overview

-This project demonstrates how a local LLM can be integrated into:
+This project demonstrates how an LLM can be integrated into computational tasks like:

-numerical experiments

-traffic-simulation style evaluations

-domain-shift reasoning for autonomous-driving sensors

-The LLM acts as a structured reasoning engine inside Python pipelines.
+stability & accuracy evaluation of numerical solvers

+traffic policy analysis

+transfer learning interpretation

-Workflow
+🔄 Workflow
 Input (.txt / .csv)
       ↓
 Prompt Builder
       ↓
 Ollama (local LLM)
       ↓
 JSON Parsing + Validation
       ↓
 Module Logic (Numerical / Policy / Transfer)
       ↓
 Markdown Output (.md)

-All modules are independent and follow the same pattern.
+All modules are independent.

 📂 2.
 Repository Structure
 llm-scientific-experiment-assistant/